NEW YORK MEDICAL MALPRACTICE LAWYERS

 If the first two elements of medical malpractice are proven, the plaintiff must still show the court that the alleged negligent conduct caused the injuries suffered.
 The element that needs to be proven to show this is known as causation, and it can be an extremely difficult item to prove.
 The plaintiff must show that the defendant’s negligence, as defined by his or her breach of the duty of care above, either directly or indirectly led to the damages the plaintiff has suffered.

 Finally, the defendant must show that he or she suffered damages as a result of the conduct that meets the first three elements above in order to win the case.
 Proving this situation to a court can be a challenge to someone without this background.
-If you or someone you love has been harmed while receiving medical care, contact the New York medical malpractice lawyers at Fitzgerald & Fitzgerald today to schedule a free initial consultation.
+If you or someone you love has been harmed while receiving medical care, contact the malpractice lawyers at The Fitzgerald Law Firm today to schedule a free initial consultation.